Things to Avoid While Buying a Home

-Many new homebuyers make the mistake of rushing out to buy new things for their home as soon as the seller says "yes" and the lender approves the loan.
+Some new homebuyers make the mistake of rushing out to buy new things for their home as soon as the seller accepts their offer and the loan is approved.
 Until your keys are in hand, there still remain some hurdles to jump.
-Below you'll find a list of actions to stay away from during this crucial time of your home purchase.
+Here are some actions to refrain from during the home buying process to assure your transaction goes well.

-Don't give your FSBO (for sale by owner) seller a "good faith" deposit, cash in hand.
-Your good faith deposit does not belong to the seller: it remains yours until the sale closes.
-Any good faith funds are to be used for your expenses upon closing; some FSBO sellers may not understand this.
-Get an attorney or other neutral person who will hang on to the funds or place them in a trust account until closing.
-The final disposition of good faith funds, in the case of a failed transaction, should be specified in the purchase agreement with the seller.
+Don't give your FSBO (for sale by owner) seller earnest money, delivered to his door.
+Until the sale is complete, any good faith deposit remains yours.
+Any earnest funds are to go toward your expenses upon closing; some individual sellers might not realize this.
+A neutral party, like an attorney can hang onto your deposit, or you may put it temporarily into a trust account until you close.
+The final disposition of earnest funds, in the case of a failed transaction, should be specified in the purchase agreement with your seller.

 At Saab Mortgage, we answer questions about this process every day.
 Give us a call at 7032880777.